-AK AITC is pleased to provide a graduate credit course in Agriculture Literacy, Enhancing Agricultural Literacy for Regular Education, Gifted and Special Education Teachers.
+AK AITC offers a graduate credit course in Agriculture Literacy, Enhancing Agricultural Literacy for Regular Education, Gifted and Special Education Teachers.
 This course offers Agricultural Literacy training through fun, hands-on study and investigation of agriculture education resources.
 It will assist new educators and those who want to expand their classroom offerings as they learn how to integrate agriculture lessons into their classrooms.
 This course is available to other educators as well including homeschool educators, girl scout, 4H and FFH leaders.
-This course is an introduction to the many resources available through the Alaska Ag in the Classroom program, and interdisciplinary methods, including STEM, to teach principles of agriculture.
+This course is an introduction to the many resources available through the Alaska Agriculture in the Classroom program, and interdisciplinary methods, including STEM, to teach principles of agriculture.

 If you wish to have a course offered in your area, please contact Mel Sikes at 907-479-1213 x 105 or email her at firstname.lastname@example.org .

 February 29th, 2020 - Mel Sikes in collaboration with FFA, Yukon Farms, and UAF's Upward Bound program presented a workshop for 64 students and educators on Indoor Gardening techniques and automation of the hydroponic grow towers.